exercism/pharo-smalltalk/docs/CONTRIBUTING.md

 - Do not commit any configuration files or directories inside the exercise (this may be reviewed for future exercises, let us know if it becomes a problem).
 - Be sure to generate a new UUID for the exercise using `UUIDGenerator next`, and place that value in the `uuid` method for the test.

+> __Note__: Current Pharo UUID generator is unfortunatelly not compliant with RFC 4122 - version 4.
+Therefore UUID generated from configlet should be used by evaluating: `/bin/configlet uuid`

 ### __2. Work on existing exercise__

 While there many ways to help, by far the easiest and most useful contribution is to complete a solution for any of the currently "open" exercise.

   * Ensure your image is caught up to the exercism/pharo-smalltalk main (and push any changes back to your fork)

   * The exercises are all TestCases that been automatically generated from the aforementioned problem-specifications repository.
 You will find them as subclasses of ExercismTest in the ExercismWIP package.
+Note that regenerated ExercismTest might be already in given exercise package, if solution was already in place.
+ExercismWIP package is used for the new or work-in-progress exercises that weren't deployed yet alongside with solution class.

   * Once you have selected an Exercise you want to work on, create an Issue in Github specifying "Convert Exercise <name>".
 This will let others know you are working on one, and will also form a basis for your later pull request.